 Compared to Petkin’s other sunscreens, these wipes are definitely our least favorite.
 If the convenience of wipes is all you’re looking for, try these out.
 However, if you don’t want to question if your dog is protected, we suggest reading further and finding a more suitable sunscreen for your dog!

-Where and When to Apply Dog Sunscreen
+How to Use Dog Sunscreen

 Unfortunately, dogs with shorter hair and lighter hair colors are even more susceptible to sunburn.
 However, it is probably a good idea for all dogs should wear sunscreen.
 Especially on their noses.
 The hair is usually shortest right on the “bridge” of your dog’s nose leaving them dangerously exposed.

-How to Apply Sunscreen on Fido
+How to Apply Sunscreen on your Dog

 Any sunscreen can be difficult to apply to your dog, because sitting still is not their favorite activity.
 For the sunscreen to be effective, it must soak into your dog’s skin.
 This means that your dog can not immediately lick it off.
 To properly apply sunscreen to your dog, we recommend distracting them with a favorite treat or toy.
 Giving them a chew treat that will last long enough for the sunscreen to soak into their skin is the best option.

 Another tricky part about applying sunscreen is that your dog may not like to be sprayed.
 To get them comfortable with being sprayed, we suggest letting your pup sniff out the bottle first.
 Next, you can spray it in the air (or even on yourself) to show Fido how harmless it will be.